dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

 ./config-dt-webapps-synth.sh
 ```

-Once this script is executed, take a look at the result in Dynatrace.
+Once this script is executed, take a look at the result in Scope.

 - In the menu, go in <i>Applications</i>.
 You will see two new <i>Web Applications</i> defined :